iMoneyTech/drupal-imoney-challenge/README.md

 The most impressive pull request will be awarded a full time position in iMoney!
 We will fly you here to work alongside our Tech Team in our HQ, Kuala Lumpur, Malaysia + take care of your work permit!
 We have free coffee, a well stocked *healthy* snack bar, yogurt, cereals, fresh fruits and juices.
 We will even hire more than 1 person if the results blow us away.

 ### All the best!

+Oh btw, please email [tech@imoney-group.com](mailto:tech@imoney-group.com) if you have any questions or need any clarification.